maingauchegames/maingauche.games/content/devlog/20220809-stereo-boy-launch/index.md

 *Stereo Boy* was our attempt to productionize the magnificently unpronounceable [*rePlace*](https://maingauchegames.itch.io/replace), a browser game we made for Global Game Jam 2022.

-If you play *rePlace* (try it, it’s fun!), you’ll see that a lot of the core mechanics were right there from the beginning.
+If you play *rePlace* (try it, it’s fun!), you’ll see that a lot of *Stereo Boy*'s core mechanics were right there from the beginning.
 The discerning fan may even notice some suspiciously familiar visual effects and sounds.

 ![](./replace.png)

 *rePlace*, however, was supposed to be a twin-stick shooter.
 Check out the pew-pew gun sounds and the pulse-pounding soundtrack!
 We thought, “hey, we’d be terrible a making a puzzle game.”

-And so then we turned it into a puzzle game!
+And then we turned it into a puzzle game!
 In the intervening six months, the following occurred:

 ## No more twin-stick

 {{< video-tag "./combat-sm-60fps.mov" >}}

-We ripped out the twin-stick shooting; *Stereo Boy*’s shooting is way more deliberate and slow-paced.
-We even thought about getting rid of combat entirely.
-We were worried that people would think the combat was weird next to the puzzles.
+We ripped out the twin-stick input.
+Shooting in *Stereo Boy* is way more deliberate and slow-paced.

+At one point, we even thought about getting rid of combat entirely.
+We were worried that people would think the combat would seem weird next to the puzzles.
 I might even agree with that a little bit, but we just decided to allow ourselves to be weird.
+Not a bad way to live life in general!

 ## Block-pushing for days

 {{< video-tag "./teleblock-sm-60fps.mov" >}}

 We added pushable blocks, one of the most insidious things you can introduce to a development cycle.
 It is truly the [ice-nine](https://en.wikipedia.org/wiki/Cat%27s_Cradle) of game design.
-Pretty soon our game about teleporting and shooting became a game about pushable blocks.
+Pretty soon our game about teleporting and shooting became a game about pushing blocks.

 You want teleporting?
 Add teleporting to the pushable blocks.
 You still want shooting? *Really??* Make it so you can shoot the pushable blocks.